Waterford-Robotics/COR-V-scouting-app/README.md

-# scoutingapp
+# Team 3245 Scouting Application

-A new Flutter project.
+g-guh
 ## Getting Started

 This project is a starting point for a Flutter application.